Differentiable Uncalibrated Imaging: Implementation details

 \subsubsection{2D CT imaging}

-For 2D CT imaging, the NURBS degree along the view angle measurement coordinate dimension is 18.
-It is two in the detector location dimension.
-Furthermore, we create additional control points to ensure the spline measurement representations satisfy the Radon transform measurement consistency conditions \cite{prince1990constrained}
+For 2D CT imaging, the NURBS degree along the measurement coordinate dimension being learned is 18.
+It is two in the measurement coordinate dimension that is not being learned.
+Furthermore, where there is view angle uncertainty, we create additional control points to ensure the spline measurement representations satisfy the Radon transform measurement consistency conditions \cite{prince1990constrained}

 and

 where a detector location of $-t$ refers to the $t$th last detector.
 This gives the locally supported NURBS basis functions \eqref{eq:rational_basis} a sufficient number of control points around $0$ and $\pi$ radians and ensures the NURBS is accurate in the interval $[0, \pi]$ radians.
 Specifically, if $d_\Theta$ is the degree of the spline in the view angle dimension, we use the consistency condition to create new control points for \eqref{eq:nurbs_basic}